epics-modules/opcua/OPC_UA_Security.md

 ## IOC Configuration

 An IOC using the OPC UA Device Support is considered to be a production system.
 As such, it has to be fully configured and supplied with the certificates needed to connect to the configured OPC UA servers.
-Other than general purpose clients, the IOC cannot interactively create self-signed certificates or change the trust for certificates that a server presents.
+Other than general purpose and example clients, the IOC cannot interactively create self-signed certificates or change the trust for a certificate that a server presents.

 ### Certificate Store Setup

 The iocShell command `opcuaSetupPKI` sets the location(s) for the certificate store.
-The IOC needs to have read access to all files in the PKI store, write access should not be granted.
+The IOC needs to have read access to all files in the PKI store, further access should not be granted as this might compromise security.

 In its simple form, the single argument defines the location of the PKI certificate store, using default subdirectories for peer certificates (`trusted/certs`), peer certificate revocation lists (`trusted/crl`), issuer certificates (`issuers/certs`) and issuer certificate revocation lists (`issuers/crl`).